A Deterministic Approximation to Neural SDEs: Bidimensional Moment Matching

-where $\mathrm{Cov}[f_\theta( z_{k}), z_{k}]$ denotes the cross-covariance between the random vectors in the arguments.
-Eq. \ref{eq:moment-matching-cov} can be derived by integrating out the Wiener process and rewriting the expression according to the bilinearity of the covariance operator.
-See Appx. \ref{app:hmm} for further details.
-Moment matching solutions along similar lines have been developed earlier for SDEs \citep{saerkka_smoothing}.
-However, they have not yet been tailored for the specific needs of NSDEs.
+where $\mathrm{Cov}[f_\theta( x_{k-1}), x_{k-1}]$ denotes the cross-covariance between the random vectors in the arguments.
+Eq. \ref{eq:moment-matching-mean} and \ref{eq:moment-matching-covariance} have no closed form solution for neural nets and require numerical approximation.
+Moment matching solutions along similar lines have been developed earlier for SDEs \cite{saerkkae_inference, saerkka_smoothing}, which rely on standard numerical integration schemes.
+In contrast to prior work we develop in the following sections an integration scheme, which efficiently uses the layered structure of neural nets, resulting in a more accurate and faster method.

-\subsection{Computing the drift network moments}
+\subsection{Computing the Drift Network Moments}

-After applying the HMM scheme, the terms $\mathbb{E}[f_\theta( z_k)]$ and $\mathrm{Cov}[f_\theta(z_k)]$ amount to the first two moments of a random variable obtained by propagating $z_k \sim \mathcal{N}(\mu_k, \Sigma_k)$ through the neural net $f_\theta(z_k) = u_L ( u_{L-1} ( \ldots u_2( u_1(z_k) ) \ldots ) )$, composed of a chain of $L$ simple functions (layers), typically an alternation of affine transformations and nonlinear activations.
-Calculating the moments of $f_\theta(z_k)$ is analytically intractable due to the nonlinear activations.
+After applying the HMM scheme, the terms $\mathbb{E}[f_\theta( x_{k})]$ and $\mathrm{Cov}[f_\theta(x_{k})]$ amount to the first two moments of a random variable obtained by propagating $x_{k} \sim \mathcal{N}(\mu_{k}, \Sigma_{k})$ through the neural net $f_\theta(x_{k}) := u_L ( u_{L-1} ( \ldots u_2( u_1(x_{k}) ) \ldots ) )$, composed of a chain of $L$ simple functions (layers), typically an alternation of affine transformations and nonlinear activations.
+Calculating the moments of $f_\theta(x_{k})$ is analytically intractable due to the nonlinear activations.
 We approximate this computation by another round of moment matching, this time by propagating the input noise through the neural net.
-Denote the feature map at layer $l$ at time step $k$ as $h_k^l := u_l ( u_{l-1} ( \ldots u_2 ( u_1(z_k) ) \ldots ) )$, which is a random variable due to $z_k$ and is related recursively to the feature map of the previous layer as $h_k^l = u_l (h_k^{l-1})$.
-Denoting $h_k^0 := z_k$, we approximate the distributions on layers recursively as
+Denote the feature map at layer $l$ at time step ${k}$ as $h_{k}^l := u_l ( u_{l-1} ( \ldots u_2 ( u_1(x_{k}) ) \ldots ) )$, which is a random variable due to $x_{k}$ and is related recursively to the feature map of the previous layer as $h_{k}^l = u_l (h_{k}^{l-1})$.
+Denoting $h_{k}^0 := x_{k}$, we approximate the distributions on layers recursively as